 The purpose of this document is to provide evidence about various standards and their respective process cycles, including potential "disconnects" observed in the markets.
-Gaps that are identified here are not exhaustive; rather, they correspond to the level of information and knowledge assembled by the UNICOM WP-1 at the time of writing this report.
-The report focuses on the IDMP suite of standards as well as considers all other relevant standards beyond IDMP.
+Gaps that are identified here are not exhaustive; rather, they correspond to the level of information and knowledge assembled by the UNICOM project at the time of writing this report.
+The report focuses on the IDMP suite of standards as well as considers all other relevant standards and terminologies beyond IDMP.

-Even though this gap analysis was documented in July 2020, it will be updated as additional insights emerge from IDMP implementations, especially from the EMA Substance, Product, Organisation, Referentials (SPOR) implementation.
+Even though this gap analysis was originally documented in July 2020, it is now updated with the responses from the standards developing organisations.
+Additional insights will emerge from IDMP implementations, especially from the EMA Substance, Product, Organisation, Referentials (SPOR) implementation.
+To this end a gap monitoring process has been set up for the duration of the UNICOM project.